groboclown/qazaar-testing/docs/coverage-map.md

 * **test-type**: could have known values 'functional', 'performance', 'longevity', 'end-to-end', 'smoke'.
 * **environment**: could have known values 'firefox' and 'chrome', or maybe 'android' and 'ios'.
 As a detail, it would only apply to certain test runs, rather than the whole test case.

-### Category Set

-A *category set* is similar to a Category, but allows zero or more values.
-The category set may include extra rules for values in the set, such as exclusionary values.

 ### Label

 A *label* refers to a named item, and a value for the item.
 The label does not define a list of allowed values.

-### Label Set

-### Tag Set
+### Sets of Values

+In addition to the category and label, a classifier can mark itself as a 'set'.
+Sets follow the same rules as the general type, but can include zero or more distinct values.

+Set may include extra rules for values in the set, such as exclusionary values.
+Additionally, a set can contain rules for how to manage hierarchial sets.
+Does the child test object include all the parent values, or does it remain distinctly managed?
+A test object may define that it omits a value, to allow removing items from its classifier.

+To replicate the concept of a 'tag', you can use a label set.

 ### Meta-data